The Mission and History of AJCU

 The first president of AJCU was Rev. A. William Crandell, S.J., (1970-71), who was followed by Rev. John Fitterer, S.J.
 (1971-77); Rev. William McInnes, S.J.
 (1977-89); Rev. Paul Tipton, S.J.
 (1989-1995); Rev. James Carter, S.J.
 (Interim,1995-1996) Rev. James Sauve, S.J.
 (1996 – died in office), Rev. Donald Monan, S.J.
 (Interim, 1996-97); Rev. Charles L. Currie, S.J.
 (1997-2011); Rev. Gregory F. Lucey, S.J.
 (2011-2013); and Rev. Michael J. Sheeran, S.J.
 (2013-present).

 For the first 20 years of its existence, the AJCU staff was small, comprised of a president, associate director and a secretary.
 Much of the work focused on providing the presidents with information to support them in their leadership, sponsoring AJCU Conferences, building relationships with other higher education associations, federal relations, collecting data for the AJCU Fact Files, and planning the AJCU Board Meetings.
 Over time, the number of staff members was increased in order to serve the expanded needs of its membership.

 AJCU has sponsored, encouraged, and facilitated the work of various AJCU conferences that have increasingly become the locus for collaboration among our 28 institutions.
 The Conferences have also served as forums for exchange of ideas and information, and have supported the professional development of administrators, faculty and staff.
 In 1972, there were 20 conferences; today, there are 35.

 In 1999, AJCU launched the Jesuit Distance Education Network (JesuitNET).
 JesuitNET is a collaborative effort to develop high quality online educational programs within the perspective of Ignatian pedagogy.
 To help faculty incorporate Ignatian pedagogy into their online courses, JesuitNET staff created the Competency Assessment in Distributed Education (CADE) model.
-Today, JesuitNET has expanded its outreach to international institutions and programs, including Jesuit Commons: Higher Education at the Margins (JC:HEM).
+JesuitNET was influential in expanding its outreach to international institutions and programs, including Jesuit Worldwide Learning.